The teachings of yoga are richly varied, emerging from the diverse and evolving cultures of India.

-Spiritual refers to what we can't see, the non physical, and in general it includes a sense of connection to our inner being.
+The spiritual is all inclusive.
+Spiritual refers to what we can't see, the non physical, and in general it includes a sense of connection to our higher Self.
 It typically involves a search for meaning in life.
-Yoga isn’t a religion and being spiritual doesn’t mean religious.
-The spiritual is all inclusive.
+Being spiritual doesn’t mean religious and yoga isn’t a religion, although it was conditioned by Hinduism, Buddhism, Jainism, among others.

 THE YOGA SUTRAS